THOMAS NELSON

 • “Iphigenia in the Iliad and the Architecture of Homeric Allusion”, Corpus Classics Zoom Seminar, Cambridge, 7 May; Classics Faculty Postdoc Work-In-Progress Seminar, Cambridge, 22 May

-• “The Place of Love in the Greek Anthology”, Desire and Love in Ancient Greece and Rome, Xinya College, Tsinghua University, Beijing, China, June [invited by Dr Di Yan, cancelled due to COVID-19 pandemic]
+• “The Place of Love in the Greek Anthology”, Desire and Love in Ancient Greece and Rome, Xinya College, Tsinghua University, Beijing, China, June [cancelled due to COVID-19 pandemic]

 • “Homer, Hesiod and a Footnoting φασί”, CA Conference 2020, Swansea, 17–20 Apr. [cancelled due to COVID-19 pandemic]